Big Windup!: Manga

 In 2007, Big Windup! won the Kodansha Manga Award for general manga.
-In August 2011, Nikkei Entertainment magazine published a list of top 50 manga creators by sales since January 2010; the series' author, Asa Higuchi, ranked 30th with over 2.24 million copies sold.
+In August 2011, Nikkei Entertainment magazine published a list of top 50 manga creators by sales since January 2010; the series author, Asa Higuchi, ranked 30th with over 2.24 million copies sold.
 The series was the 41st best selling manga in 2011, with over 1.09 million copies sold.
 By November 2019, the manga had over 15 million copies in circulation.
 By August 2023, it had over 18 million copies in circulation.

 Anime

 Carl Kimlinger of Anime News Network (ANN) awarded the first seven episodes a B+, praising the series for emphasizing "strategy and the technicalities of team play" over skills and thrills.
 He praised the series for its cohesive integration of narrative structure, directorial execution, musical composition, and vocal performances, which collectively deliver a deceptively straightforward premise, while skillfully incorporating nuanced tension and thematic complexity.
 Reviewing the second season, Kimlinger described it as a "quiet kind of series, with a quiet kind of charm", highlighting its "easygoing, perfectly balanced fun", and the surprising intensity of its cliffhangers.

 Justin Sevakis (ANN) enjoyed the series but criticized the first season's second half for its slow pacing and "Shonen Tournament Syndrome."
 Despite this, he called it "the most compelling sports anime since Hajime no Ippo" and a "must-watch."
 Bamboo Dong (ANN) praised its focus on teamwork and character dynamics, but noted its slow pacing, calling it "one of the finest baseball anime" and "seriously underrated."

 James Brusuelas (Animation World Network) recommended it to baseball fans for its technical accuracy but acknowledged its slow pacing.
 He appreciated its grounded approach compared to typical "supernatural high school" anime.
 Holly Ellingwood (Active Anime) lauded its humor, character depth, and animation, calling it "a baseball series that hits it out of the park"; she also praised its uplifting tone, and recommended it for fans of shows like The Prince of Tennis.

 Brad Rice (Japanator) praised its strategic depth, likening it to Death Note without the intensity, and ranked it 47th in his "Top 50 Anime of the Decade" for making baseball accessible.
-Conversely, John Sinnott (DVD Talk) criticized protagonist Mihashi as "irritating", though he acknowledged the series' strong baseball drama.
+Conversely, John Sinnott (DVD Talk) criticized protagonist Mihashi as "irritating", though he acknowledged the strong baseball drama of the series.